InVivoMAb anti-mouse CD28

 - Immunology and Microbiology

-HIF1α-glycolysis engages activation-induced cell death to drive IFN-γ induction in hypoxic T cells
+HIF1α-regulated glycolysis promotes activation-induced cell death and IFN-γ induction in hypoxic T cells.

 - Mus musculus (House mouse),